AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/GitHub User Guide.md

 title: GitHub User Guide

 parent: GitHub User Guide
-has children: true
+has children: false

-nav_order: 1
+nav_order: 3

 ---

-Visual Studio User Guide
+GitHub User Guide

 # Overview
 This document provides the user with a comprehensive description of Visual Studio Code Installation and plug-ins set-up to have a previews of content created.
 The Visual Studio User Guide presents an overview of the Markdown basics functionality dedicated to text formatting.